omar123487/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - a script that deletes a file.
 9-firsdirdeletion - a script that deletes a directory.
 10-back - a script that changes the working directory to the previous one.
+11-lists -a script that . .. /boot changes to the respective directories.